eddwebster/football_analytics/README.md

 *    [`soccer_xg`](https://github.com/ML-KULeuven/soccer_xg) ⭐ by [ML KU Leuven](https://github.com/ML-KULeuven)- a Python package for training and analyzing expected goals (xG) models in football
 *    [`soccerdata`](https://github.com/probberechts/soccerdata) ⭐ - scrape soccer data from Club Elo, ESPN, FBref, FiveThirtyEight, Football-Data.co.uk, SoFIFA and WhoScored by [Pieter Robberechts](https://twitter.com/p_robberechts)
 *    [`soccerplots`](https://github.com/Slothfulwave612/soccerplots) ⭐ - a Python package that can be used for making visualisations for football analytics by [Anmol Durgapal](https://twitter.com/slothfulwave612).
 Now part of the [`mplsoccer`](https://github.com/andrewRowlinson/mplsoccer) package
 *    [`sync.soccer`](https://github.com/huffyhenry/sync.soccer) ⭐ by [Marek Kwiatkowski](https://twitter.com/statlurker) - a Python package to synchronise football datasets, so that an event in one dataset is matched to the corresponding event or snapshot in the other.
 This repository contains an implementation that aligns Opta's (now Stat Perform) F24 feeds to [ChyronHego](https://chyronhego.com/)'s Tracab files.
-See the following blog post for methodology [[link](https://kwiatkowski.io/sync.soccer)]
+See the following blog post for methodology [[link](https://kwiatkowski.io/sync.soccer)
-*    [`tmscrape`](https://github.com/znstrider/tmscrape) - a Python [TransferMarkt](https://www.transfermarkt.co.uk/) webscraper by [danzn1](https://twitter.com/danzn1)
+*    [`tmscrape`](https://github.com/znstrider/tmscrape) by [danzn1](https://twitter.com/danzn1) - a Python [TransferMarkt](https://www.transfermarkt.co.uk/) webscraper
 *    [`tyrone_mings`](https://github.com/FCrSTATS/tyrone_mings) ⭐ by [FCrSTATS](https://twitter.com/FC_rstats) - a Python [TransferMarkt](https://www.transfermarkt.co.uk/) webscraper
 *    [`understat`](https://github.com/amosbastian/understat) ⭐ by [Amos Bastian](https://github.com/amosbastian) - a asynchronous Python package for webscraper for [Understat](https://understat.com/) shooting and player meta data.